 - To provide youth an opportunity to grow under the sustained guidance of dedicated adults

 - To instill in youth a respect and understanding for law enforcement and for the laws they uphold

 - To assist youth in developing self-esteem and provide them with skills to help them stay in school

 - To involve police, parents and community volunteers in a personal commitment of time and energy to the youth of the community

-SRO’s have been involved with PAL since the programs existence.
-Year after year, SRO’s help facilitate youth programs that are run out of PAL.
-SRO’s are regularly involved in coaching PAL sports teams.
-This last year SRO’s facilitated two, week long basketball camps, coached three separate PAL basketball teams for the summer basketball league, coached a volleyball team, and assisted in the boxing gym.
+Year after year, SRO’s help facilitate youth programs that are organized out of the PAL Facility and are regularly involved in coaching PAL sports teams.
+In June 2018, SRO’s facilitated a week long basketball camp for youth summer basketball – coordinated and instructed by Officer Kevin Thompson!